Determine Which Contingencies To Include in Your Offer

 How Much Should You Offer?

-We respect the fact that it’s your money and your decision what to offer.
+We respect the fact that it’s your money and your decision how much to offer.

-Imagine I’m calling you the day after the offers have been presented.
-Two things can happen:
+Imagine I’m calling you the day after we present your offer.
+Two things will likely happen:

 Sometimes It’s Best to NOT Make An Offer

-We sometimes hear buyers say “It can’t hurt to make an an offer”
+We sometimes hear buyers say “It can’t hurt to make an offer”

-If there are multiple offers on a home, and you write an offer near asking, there’s low probability of the seller accepting your offer.
+If there are multiple offers on a home, and you write an offer near asking price, there’s a very low probability of the seller accepting your offer.

-A buyer who really wants the home will know that you’d made an offer, even though they won’t know what it was.
-They’ll know that more offers means a higher sales price, so they’ll increase their offer price.
+A buyer who really wants the home will know that you’d made an offer, even though they won’t know how much it was for.
+They’ll knoresulw that more offers result in a higher sales price, so they’ll increase their offer price.